 An EHT STA supports the MAC and MLME functions defined in Clause 35 (Extremely High Throughput (EHT) MAC

-specification) in addition to the MAC functions defined in Clause 26 (High Efficiency (HE) MAC specification) and Clause 10 (MAC sublayer functional description), the MLME functions defined in Clause 11 (MLME), and the security functions defined in Clause 12 except when the functions in Clause 35 (Extremely High Throughput (EHT) MAC specification) supersede the functions in Clause 10 (MAC sublayer functional description) or Clause 11 (MLME).
+specification) in addition to the MAC functions defined in Clause 26 (High Efficiency (HE) MAC specification) and Clause 10 (MAC sublayer functional description), the MLME functions defined in Clause 11 (MLME), and the security functions defined in Clause 12 except when the functions in Clause 35 (Extremely High Throughput (EHT) MAC specification) supersede the functions in Clause 10 (MAC sublayer functional description), Clause 11 (MLME), Clause 12 (Security), or Clause 26 (High Efficiency (HE) MAC specification),

 Insert as first paragraph in Multi-link operation Section 35.3.1 General:

-Multi-link operation (MLO) allows a non-AP multi-link device (MLD) to discover, authenticate, associate, and set up links with an AP MLD.
-Each link enables channel access and data transmission between the non-AP MLD and AP MLD based on the supported capabilities exchanged during association.
+Multi-link operation (MLO) enables a non-AP multi-link device (MLD) to discover, authenticate, associate, and set up multiple links with an AP MLD.
+Each link enables channel access and frame exchanges between the non-AP MLD and AP MLD based on the supported capabilities exchanged during association.

+Straw poll #1:

+Do you support the inclusion of the text contained on page 2 of doc 11-20-1957r1 to the R1 SFD for 802.11 TGbe?